 - What current and impending business strategies is your competitor contemplating?

-- What are their product and service lines?
-How similar or differentiated are they from yours?
+- How similar or differentiated are their offerings from yours?

 - How are their finances?
 Are their risk-taking abilities better?